DocMight618/MACSS_math_camp/README.md

 The final exam is in-person, on paper only.
 You may bring one double sided sheet of notes and a non-graphing calculator.
 The study sheets will be collected at the end of the exam.
 One example kind of calculator would be [this calculator](https://www.target.com/p/texas-instruments-ti-30xa-scientific-calculator/-/A-14769313).
 Loaner calculators are available by request if requested by 9/7/23.

 ## To earn credit / pass the course:
 For course credit, students need to complete at least six assignments at or above 70% and get a 70% or higher on the final exam.
+If students complete six assignments at or above 70% but score between 50% and 70% on the final exam, the students can complete one additional exam for course credit.
+Note that if MACSS students do not meet the requirements for passing on the first assessment, they can still earn credit for the course but will still need to take a supplemental methods course per our program policy.

 Attendance is not required with the exception of the final day of class, which has the final exam.
 The exam is not optional and is in-person only.

+## AI Policy
+AI / generative AI / GPT-like tools are not permitted for any of the content / assessments in this course.
+Using these tools constitutes academic dishonesty and will be reported to the Dean of Students, Kelly Pollock.
+Academic integrity is something we take very seriously: violations are not tolerated.

 ### Exam study guide
 [Submit your practice questions here](https://forms.gle/FGmpjwDpHw5mVyVp6).
 We will use this to generate the final exam and we will circulate the questions here to all students.
 Note that not all questions here will be on the exam -- it depends upon the quality and variety of submissions.